victorrndungu/Graphics-/README.md

 ## Game Over Conditions
 - Colliding with a ghost will end the game.
-- Collect all dots to win the game.
+- Collect all score multiplying dots to win the game.